byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 ## Register the retrieval system as UDF

-We need to register the retrieval system as an UDF, and so we can use it in SQL.
+We need to register the retrieval system as an UDF, so we can use it in SQL later.
+Try to run the following statement:

 ```sql
 !byzerllm setup retrieval;